 Bed bugs are one of the most invasive pests, and they are also some of the most difficult to terminate.
-In fact, bed bugs are such a problem throughout areas of Canada, such as Ontario, that some exterminators have urged businesses and homeowners to throw away their items and start over.
-Understanding the life cycle of bed bugs and how long they live may help you determine how best to treat an invasion or call a bed bug control Toronto company.
+In fact, bed bugs are such a problem throughout areas of Canada, such as Ontario, that some exterminators have urged businesses and homeowners to throw away their items and start over even if there is early bed bug signs in a home.

 Bed bugs go through multiple stages between birth and death.
 First, an adult bed bug lays eggs, usually in a crack or crevice to keep them well hidden.
 Each egg is very small at just 1mm in length, which is nearly the same as two grains of salt placed together.

 The eggs hatch after just two weeks and the baby bed bugs are immediately ready to eat.
 Baby bed bugs are also known as nymphs, go through various stages of molting before they reach adulthood.
 The stages of a bed bug include: